-Figure 27: Speed-density results for Russian evacuation simulation, ramp down.
-For this case, the speed of occupants down the ramp is so large, that it is not possible to feed occupants from the level supply room at a rate that gives a ramp density exceeding 4 pers/m2.
+For this case, the speed of occupants down the ramp is so large that it is not possible to feed occupants from the level supply room at a rate that gives a ramp density exceeding 4 pers/m.

-Figure 28: Speed-density results for Russian evacuation simulation, ramp up.
+Figure 41.
+Speed-density results for Russian evacuation simulation, ramp up.

 These results show that Pathfinder correctly uses the specified speed-density curves for the five different five path types (level, stairs up, stairs down, ramp up, ramp down).
 For the ramp down case which has specific flows much higher than possible on level space, the Pathfinder movement algorithm limited the maximum density to about 4 pers/m2.
-Note that 4 pers/m2 is higher than ever allowed in SFPE calculations.